Input-output consistency in integrate and fire interconnected neurons: Introduction

 \section{Introduction}

-A key aspect in neuroscience studies regards information transmission in neuronal systems.
-The use of mathematical models for neuronal networks is a natural tool to perform such studies.
-Clearly, to investigate the information transfer, the input and output part of the network model has to be specified.
-There is an abundant number of studies where the authors have made a set of assumptions about the input network properties and the output of the target neuron is investigated.
+A key aspect in neuroscience studies regards signal transmission in neuronal systems.
+The use of mathematical models for neuronal activity is a natural tool to perform such studies.
+Clearly, to investigate the signal transfer, the input and output part of the model has to be specified.
+There is an abundant number of studies where the authors have made a set of assumptions about the input properties and the output of the target neuron is investigated.
 The usual assumptions contain the terms like Poissonian noise and independence.
 By releasing these assumptions, more and more complex models have been considered.
-However, up to our knowledge, the consistency between the input network properties and neuronal output has never been investigated.
-The straightforward question posed in this paper is how to modify the mathematical properties of the input network to achieve the same properties of the output neurons.
+However, up to our knowledge, the consistency between the input properties and neuronal output has never been investigated.
+The straightforward question posed in this paper is how to modify the mathematical properties of the input to achieve the same properties of the output neurons.
 As seen below, the simplicity of the question does not imply a simple answer.

-Biophysical and more abstract, mathematical, models of neurons aim to describe the information transmission within a neuronal network.
+Biophysical and more abstract, mathematical, models of neurons aim to describe signal transmission within a neuronal network.
 The models are intrinsically stochastic for at least two reasons.
 At first, the experimentally observed neuronal activity is up to a certain extent always characterized by random fluctuations.
 This randomness is apparent in the highly irregular activity of neurons despite keeping the experimental conditions fixed.
 The lack of reproducibility of the individual firing patterns may be seen as an argument for the rate coding hypothesis (early proposed by \cite{adrian1928basis}; see also \cite{gestner2002spiking,tuckwell1988introduction}) and the deterministic neuronal models would be a sufficient description of the reality.
 However, the rate code would be rather inefficient and hardly realistic \cite{Brette2015}.
 Therefore, the rate code has to be replaced or at least extended and the alternatives known under different names -- variability coding, correlation coding, temporal coding -- investigated.
 From this fact stems out the second reason for stochastic modeling.
 It serves as a tool to quantify the information contained in the neuronal activity.